mes-amis/docs.monami.io/source/includes/_assessments.md

 ## List assessments

-This endpoint returns a collection of Documents Templates that can be used to cerate Assessment Requests.
+This endpoint returns a collection of assessments and related metadata

 > GET /api/assessments/requests